-For the first time in Delaware, districts and charter schools are receiving weighted funding to better support the state’s most disadvantaged students.
-Working with the General Assembly, Governor Carney set aside $75 million over three years for English learners, low-income students and new mental health support in schools.
-This includes:
+Districts and charter schools in Delaware are receiving weighted funding to better support the state’s most disadvantaged students.
+Working with the General Assembly, Governor Carney set aside $75 million over three years, beginning in Fiscal Year 2020, for English learners, low-income students and new mental health support in schools.
+By Fiscal Year 2025, annual funding for the program will increase to $60 million each year.
+This will include:

 Million